 In October, the GLA published A City for All Londoners, setting out London’s top challenges and opportunities throughout key policy areas.
 The new Mayor’s Transport Strategy (MTS) will build on this document and determine London’s transport priorities for the next 25 years, ensuring integration of transport with spatial and economic development, highlighting new funding mechanisms and providing a framework for delivery.

-At the first event in our Priorities for Transport in a Growing London series, developed in partnership with Arup and TfL, we heard from a range of speakers on the challenges and opportunities for transport in the city.
+At the first event in our Priorities for Transport in a Growing London series, developed in partnership with Arup and TfL and co-sponsored by Lewis Silkin, we heard from a range of speakers on the challenges and opportunities for transport in the city.
 A summary of their talking points is below.

 Val Shawcross, Deputy Mayor for Transport, began with an overview of the new administration’s ambitions for the upcoming MTS.
 A core objective is to build a fairer city through initiatives such as fare freezes, the recently-introduced bus hopper fare, safeguarding and improving bus services, station upgrades for step-free access and delivering new homes with a high affordability target on TfL land.
 South London will enjoy better service, reliability and capacity through large projects such as rail devolution and the Bakerloo Line extension, helping this part of the city become better connected.
 At the community level, support for cycling infrastructure will continue alongside improvements for pedestrians with more pleasant, green and quiet public spaces through the Healthy Streets programme.